Haunted Mansion Restaurant Rumored To Be Built In Magic Kingdom At Walt Disney World

 Disney is no stranger to creating new experiences based on popular attractions, rides, and movies.
 If this latest rumor reported by Orlando Weekly ends up coming true, it would bring a new dining experience that would be like no other.

-According to the report, Disney is seriously contemplating building a restaurant in Magic Kingdom that would be themed after the iconic Haunted Mansion attraction.
+According to the report, Disney is seriously contemplating building a restaurant in the Magic Kingdom that would be themed after the iconic Haunted Mansion attraction.
 Not much is known about how all of this would come about, but the possibilities are quite endless.

 In late 2014, Disney took an old gift and candle shop in Liberty Square and completely transformed it for the Haunted Mansion.
 Memento Mori, as it is now called, sells a ton of Haunted Mansion merchandise and sees more business than ever before.
 It is located right outside the entrance of the attraction and is conveniently located where guests have no choice but to walk by it.